remmzytom/movie_recommendation_system/README.md

 ### Number of Movies Released Per Year
-An analysis was conducted to examine the number of movies released each year, highlighting the trends in movie production over time.
+This analysis was conducted to examine the number of movies released each year, highlighting the trends in movie production over time.
 A bar chart was created to display the top 20 years with the highest number of movie releases, providing a clear view of how the movie industry has evolved.
 ## ![barchat](images/one.png)

 This bar chart presents the trend of movie releases from 2001 to 2020, showing a significant rise in production over time, with the peak occurring in 2020 at 2,442 movies.
 The visual highlights a gradual increase in movie releases from 2001, where fewer than 50 movies were released annually, to a marked acceleration in recent years